-Having a water fountain is a magnificent feature of a home, garden, or outdoor space.
-If your water fountain is a distinctive feature of your outdoor space, adding landscape lighting turns it into a dramatic nighttime focal point.
+A water fountain is a magnificent feature of a home, garden, or outdoor space.
+If your water fountain is a distinctive feature on your property, landscape lighting can transform it into a dramatic nighttime focal point.

 The light glimmers and dances with the water; it's truly magical.